 Famously named after the Roman Baths in the city centre, Bath is a part of South West England bursting with history and culture.
 It is also the largest city in Somerset County and acts as a popular tourist location, attracting an estimated 13.2 million visitors every year.

 A primarily urban area compared to the rest of Somerset, the City of Bath has a multitude of rural sites and sits in the middle of a vast selection of countryside locations.
 In the city and nearby sections of Somerset, just short of a quarter of residents live in rural areas, and development projects continue to occur providing natural assets aren’t entirely decimated as collateral damage.
-To ensure that this does not happen and remain within the conservation and preservation policies of the local council, the best course of action would be to refer to an arboriculturist for a tree survey.
+To ensure that this does not happen and remains within the conservation and preservation policies of the local council, the best course of action would be to refer to an arboriculturist for a tree survey.

 Policies for Protecting Trees